Zanthed/kvm-qemu-ovmf-setup/README.md

 <br>
 We are using static huge pages for improved performance.
 We set the page files to 1GB each and allocate 14 of them.
 The VM has 12GB of memory allocated.
 It usually requires some extra pages rather than the exact else it fails to launch.

-We're disabling transparent hugepages as it can hinder performance fro the kernel dynamically allocating hugepages, increasing CPU usage.
+We're disabling transparent hugepages as it can hinder performance from the kernel dynamically allocating hugepages, increasing CPU usage.
 Allocating huge pages at boot time reduces memory fragmentation the most.
 <br>See https://pingcap.com/blog/why-we-disable-linux-thp-feature-for-databases

 While modern CPUs should be able to do 1GB pages, always double check: